On the degrees of freedom of spatially covariant vector field theory: Conclusion

 In Sec. \ref{sec:vfsc}, we introduced the spatially covariant vector field theory.
 As a first attempt to construct a vector field theory with two DOFs, we turned off the effects of gravity and focused on a flat background.
 We assumed that the Lagrangians are polynomials built from the first derivatives of the vector field.
 We then performed a Hamiltonian analysis in Sec. \ref{sec:hampri}, demonstrating that the theory generally propagates three DOFs unless specific conditions are imposed on the structure of the Lagrangian.

 We found that the complete removal of the unwanted mode requires two degeneracy conditions.
 The first condition is derived in Sec. \ref{sec:dgncon1} and given in (\ref{firstdgc}), which identifies the Lagrangians in (\ref{Lag2_dg1}), (\ref{Lag3_dg1}) and (\ref{Lag4_dg1}).
-If only the first degeneracy condition is satisfied, the theory typically propagates 2.5 DOFs which is allowed in Lorentz-violating field theories.
+If only the first degeneracy condition is satisfied, the kernel $B_{ab}(\vec{x},\vec{y})$ defined in (\ref{Bab}) is invertible, which means all three constraints $\{\phi_{1},\dot{\phi}_{1},\ddot{\phi}_{1}\}$ are second-class.
+As a result, the theory typically propagates 2.5 DOFs which is allowed in Lorentz-violating field theories.
 To fully eliminate the residual half DOF, the second degeneracy condition is necessary.
 This is given by (\ref{detBab_dg}), where the Dirac matrix $B_{ab}$ is defined in (\ref{Bab}).
 There are two branches of solutions to (\ref{detBab_dg}), denoted as the first and second branches, expressed respectively in (\ref{degcon2_1}) and (\ref{degcon2_2}).

 In Sec. \ref{sec:dgncon2}, we analyzed both branches in detail, identifying three distinct types of consistent theories.
 For the first branch, we found two cases of solutions in Sec. \ref{subsec:branch1}.
 The corresponding Lagrangians are given in (\ref{Lag2_b1c1}), (\ref{Lag3_b1c1}) and (\ref{Lag4_b1c1}) for the first case, and in (\ref{Lag2_b1c2}), (\ref{Lag3_b1c2}) and (\ref{Lag4_b1c2}) for the second case.
 In both cases, the theories possess one first-class and two second-class constraints, which we refer to as ``type-I'' theories.
 For the second branch discussed in Sec. \ref{subsec:branch2}, we identified two special cases and thus two types of theories.
 The ``type-II'' theory has four second-class constraints, with nontrivial Lagrangians given in (\ref{Lag3_b2c1}) and (\ref{Lag4_b2c1}).
 The ``type-III'' theory admits two first-class constraints, and the only nontrivial Lagrangian is $\mathcal{L}_{4}$ given in (\ref{Lag4_b2c2}).
 Interestingly, the type-III theory encompasses the Maxwell theory as a special limit when Lorentz invariance is restored.